meteoprog/meteoprog-weather-informers/readme.txt

 This plugin connects to the Meteoprog services to display widgets.

-1. https://billing.meteoprog.com — used to fetch your informer list via a secure API request (Authorization header with your informer API key).
+1. https://billing.meteoprog.com — used by the plugin to fetch your informer list via a secure API request (Authorization header with your informer API key and site domain).

-2. https://cdn.meteoprog.net — used to load a small JavaScript file that renders the widgets on the frontend.
+2. https://cdn.meteoprog.net — the visitor’s browser loads a small JavaScript file from the Meteoprog CDN to render the widgets.
+As with any CDN, the visitor’s IP address and browser information are transmitted as part of the HTTPS request.
+This is standard browser behavior.

-No personal user data is sent.
+No personal data is collected or stored by the plugin itself.

 == Screenshots ==